M1-CHPS/glhpc/docs/lab1.md

 <figure markdown="span">
   ![The Shell](image/lab1/the_shell.png){ style="max-width: 80%; height: auto;" }
-  <figcaption>The Shell
+  <figcaption>The Konsole terminal on a Fedora KDE setup, running a Zsh shell.
   </figcaption>
 </figure>

-The shell is a very powerful tool that allows you to interact with your computer in many ways.
-We will only cover the basics in this lab.
+The shell is a very powerful tool to interact with your computer through **commands** instead of graphical interfaces.

+!!!
+Warning
+    To copy/paste in your terminal you must use `CTRL+SHIFT+C` and `CTRL+SHIFT+V`.
+Pressing `CTRL+C` will KILL (stop) the current command.

+    If you press `CTRL+S`, the terminal is put on hold.
+Nothing will display anymore.
+Press `CTRL+Q` to re-enable your terminal

+---

+### 1. Basic Exercices

 #### a) First, try starting a new terminal